 There is only one truth source for the past as it concerns the beginnings of the universe, earth, and life—and that is the eyewitness account God gave to us in the book of Genesis.
 Everything else is merely human opinion, imaginations, and ideas—subject to fallible thinking.

 As I looked through the Real Science-4-Kids curriculum, I noticed a mixing of observational science (i.e., the technology that produces airplanes, vaccines, and computers) and historical science.
 For example, the author of the curriculum wants students to explore the question, “Did God create humans?”
 She poses these follow-up questions: “Who discovered it?
 When was it discovered?
 What is the evidence?”

 These questions are not directly applicable because the question “Did God create humans?” is historical science.
 The follow-up questions fall under the category of observational science.

 Both creationists and evolutionists approach observational science—such as the laws of physics or the laws governing genetic inheritance (my field of study)—very similarly.
 However, when it comes to how the laws of physics and genetic inheritance came into existence in the past, the presuppositions of the scientists govern their interpretations and conclusions.

-The curriculum mainly focuses on observational science such as atoms, cells, animals, plants, chemical reactions, laws of physics, planets, stars, etc. But a closer look revealed it was not “worldview neutral” at all.
-For example in the biology textbook for grades 4–6 it states the following:
+The curriculum mainly focuses on observational science such as atoms, cells, animals, plants, chemical reactions, laws of physics, planets, stars, and so on.
+But a closer look revealed it was not “worldview neutral” at all.
+For example, the biology textbook for grades 4–6 states the following:

 The animal kingdom, Animalia, includes ALL of the animals: dogs, cats, frogs, sea urchins, bees, birds, snakes, jellyfish, bunnies, and even us!